SCOOBY-DOO, WHERE ARE YOU? (2010) #112

 Welcome, dear readers, to my continuing journey through the Scooby-Doo, Where Are You? comic book series, which began publication in 2010.
 I continue to renew my subscription so that I can continue to review this series for you, dear readers.

 Scooby-Doo, Where Are You? #112 opens with “Attack of the 8-Foot Amphibian!,” which is written by Derek Fridolfs and drawn by Scott Jeralds.
-The story finds Mystery Inc.: Scooby-Doo, Shaggy, Fred, Daphne, and Velma in the “Mystery Machine” and arriving at the “Coolsville Drive-In” movie theater.
+The story finds Mystery Inc.: Scooby-Doo, Shaggy, Fred, Daphne, and Velma in the “Mystery Machine” are arriving at the “Coolsville Drive-In” movie theater.
 They are there for a screening of the classic monster movie, “The Ghoulie from Green Lagoon.”
 It seems, however, that the Ghoulie has, of late, been rampaging through the drive-in.
 Instead of a night at the movies, it's another mystery for Scooby and the gang.

 The second story, “Creature Feature” is, as usual, a reprint story and is written by Sholly Fisch and drawn by Dario Brizuela.
 [This story was originally published in Scooby-Doo, Where Are You? #38 (cover date: December 2013).]
 The story opens on the set of the “Nocturna, Mistress of Midnight” television show.
 Horror movie hostess, “Nocturna,” is screening the monster movie, “Attack of the Cabbage People,” when a real cabbage monster terrorizes the set.
 It seems that “creepy creatures” from old movies have been plaguing the television studio for a few weeks.